At Hiltner Trial Lawyers, DUIs are one of the most common charges that we’re asked to defend our clients against.

 - Operating a Vehicle under the Influence (OVI)

 Since then, the law has been changed again to specify that operating any vehicle under the influence, even if it’s not motor-powered, is a crime.
-So the “M” was dropped, and now the official term is OVI.
+So then the “M” was dropped; now the official term is OVI.

 Under Ohio law, you can be charged with OVI if you get behind the wheel under any of the following conditions: